Winding Forward: In 2026, I Hope to Say “Yes” More Often

 Photo by Chris Antzoulis - Phantom and I sitting in the back corner of our favorite coffee shop in Norfolk, Virginia

-I spent the last day of the year the way I often do, tucked into the back corner of my favorite coffee shop, laptop open, camera nearby, Phantom curled up beside me on their couch like a quiet anchor to the world.
-The shop was empty when I arrived.
-It was one of those slow holiday mornings where time feels suspended, like everyone is somewhere else, and you’re allowed to exist without being perceived even more than usual.
+I spent the last day of the year the way I often do, on the couch in the back corner of my favorite coffee shop, laptop open, camera nearby, Phantom curled up beside me like a quiet anchor to the world.
+I call her an anchor as she is often my only connection to people.
+Folks will walk up to say hi to Phantom, which would force me to engage, especially since she has a lot of anxiety herself.
+The shop was empty when I arrived; it was a slow holiday morning that operated outside the normal routine.
+Everyone is somewhere else.
+Mornings like these make it easier for me to hide.

 Will, the barista, was working that morning.
-We’ve known each other long enough for conversations to feel easy, familiar.
-He had music playing, Men at Work, as it turned out, and we ended up talking about albums and concerts and the strange way certain songs attach themselves to specific moments in your life, like the tie between Men at Work and one of the best episodes of Scrubs (the greatest doctor show of all time).
+We’ve known each other long enough to be familiar and have some friendly chats before I start working.
+He had music playing.
+It was the Australian band, Men at Work.
+We ended up talking about albums and concerts, and how certain songs attach themselves to specific moments in your life, like the tie between Men at Work and one of the best episodes of Scrubs (the greatest doctor show of all time).
 We got onto our favorite albums and concerts.
 I told him my favorite band was U2.
 We bonded, briefly, over The Edge and the documentary he was in, “It Might Get Loud,” with Jack White and Jimmy Page.
 If you haven’t seen it, it is one of the most incredible music documentaries I’ve ever seen.
 We discussed the shared experience of loving music that seems to understand you better than most people do.

 Eventually, I settled into my work.
 I had a watch to photograph.
 Words to write.
 A Form and Function podcast episode in one ear.
 That familiar, comforting multitasking haze kicked in alongside my Adderall, and I made hours disappear.
 I didn’t even notice when the music changed.